10. S3 classes#

 Example 10.12

-There is a method diff for objects of the class POSIXt featuring a statement:
+There is a method diff for objects of the class POSIXt that carries a statement:

 r <- if (inherits(x, "POSIXlt")) as.POSIXct(x) else x